 Biennial Report on Evaluation

-In 2013, OIOS-IED introduced a new product for all Secretariat entities - Evaluation Scorecards.
-The Scorecards provide a programme-by-programme assessment of evaluation capacity and practices, based on 15 indicators emanating from the UNEG norms and standards.
-Together with the Biennial Reports, the Evaluation Scorecards are the main products through which OIOS-IED seeks to strengthen self-evaluation capacity within the UN Secretariat, a mandated aspect of its work enshrined in the OIOS Strategic Framework and depicted in its PIP.
+In 2013, OIOS-IED introduced a new product for all Secretariat entities - Evaluation Scorecards, which have been remaned as 'Dashboard' since 2017.
+The Dashboard provides a programme-by-programme assessment of evaluation capacity and practices, based on indicators emanating from the UNEG norms and standards.
+Together with the Biennial Reports, the Evaluation Dashboard are the main products through which OIOS-IED seeks to strengthen self-evaluation capacity within the UN Secretariat, a mandated aspect of its work enshrined in the OIOS Strategic Framework and depicted in its PIP.

 Triennial Reviews are follow-up exercises, undertaken three years after every GA-mandated inspection and evaluation report, in accordance with a decision by the CPC at its 22nd session to review the implementation of its recommendations.
 These reviews involve the collection of evidence to verify implementation of recommendations and to describe how recommendations have been implemented.
 A Triennial Review is usually started in December and completed in March of the following year in order to be presented to the CPC in June.
 Peacekeeping reports are not generally mandated by the GA and so are not subject to Triennial Reviews.